-Additionally, according to the "Mutual Evaluation Report" published by the Financial Action Task Force ("FATF") in April 2020, the UAE has elements of an effective anti-money laundering and counter-terrorism financing system in place but given that the required framework is relatively new it is not possible to determine the overall effectiveness of the system and fundamental and major improvements are still needed across the UAE in order to demonstrate that its system cannot be used for money laundering or terrorism financing.
-The UAE submitted a progress report in November 2020 in relation to the FATF's 2020 findings.
-This report will be discussed in the FATF plenary meetings scheduled to be held in February 2022
+Additionally, according to the "Mutual Evaluation Report" published by the Financial Action Task Force ("FATF") in April 2020, the UAE has elements of an effective anti-money laundering and counterterrorism financing system in place but given that the required framework is relatively new it is not possible to determine the overall effectiveness of the system and fundamental and major improvements are still needed across the UAE in order to demonstrate that its system cannot be used for money laundering or terrorism financing.
+The UAE submitted a progress report in November 2020 in relation to the FATF's 2020 findings, which was reviewed by the FATF in early 2022.
+In March 2022, the FATF announced that the UAE was added to its "grey list" of high-risk jurisdictions noting that the UAE has made significant progress in relation to anti-money laundering and counter-terrorism financing since May 2020 but is still expected to make improvements in several areas including in relation to financial crime investigations.
+This grey list designation means that even though the UAE is under increased monitoring by the FATF, the UAE has committed to resolve the identified strategic deficiencies within agreed time frames.